OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Conclusion

 \section{Conclusion}

-In this paper, we introduced \model, a training-free, extensible agentic framework for complex reasoning. \model employs standardized \emph{tool cards} to facilitate seamless integration of diverse tools and a dedicated planner-executor workflow that separates high-level planning over multiple steps from low-level planning and command generation within each step.
+In this paper, we introduced \model, a training-free, extensible multi-agent framework for complex reasoning. \model employs standardized \emph{tool cards} to facilitate seamless integration of diverse tools and a dedicated planner-executor workflow that separates high-level planning over multiple steps from low-level planning and command generation within each step.
 Through extensive experiments on 16 diverse benchmarks, \model consistently outperforms baselines, achieving average accuracy gains of up to 9.3\% over \gpt and up to 10.6\% over strong agentic frameworks.
-Our in-depth analysis shows that \model' improvements stem from dynamic task planning, effective tool usage, and multi-step problem decomposition.
+Our in-depth analysis shows that \model's improvements stem from dynamic task planning, effective tool usage, and multi-step problem decomposition.
+Ultimately, \model provides a robust and practical foundation for building more capable, reliable, and transparent AI agents, paving the way for future work in automated tool discovery and advanced long-horizon planning.

-Ablation studies highlight the benefits of allowing more step, refining the toolset, and demonstrate the robustness when deployed with a weaker LLM.
-By streamlining the integration of new or specialized modules through tool cards, \model readily adapts to a broad range of tasks.
-We believe our findings open new ecosystems for building next-generation AI agents that are more transparent, modular, and effective at solving real-world problems.
-Future work includes test-time inference at the query level, extending multi-agent collaboration, and exploring specialized domains.